Reinforcement Learning for Test Case Prioritization: Introduction

 We have conducted extensive experiments using a variety of carefully selected RL configurations (ranking model and RL algorithm) based on eight publicly available datasets, two of them containing only execution history while the remaining six are augmented with light-weight code features.
 We refer to the former and latter datasets as "simple" and "enriched", respectively.
 The results show that, for enriched datasets, the best configurations bring a significant ranking accuracy improvement compared not only with previous RL-based work, but also with MART.
 Further, though the accuracy is inadequate for simple datasets regardless of the employed RL technique, we reach high accuracy for all enriched datasets, leading to test case prioritization policies that are close to the pre-determined optimal policies for each dataset.
 Differences in training time across configurations, tough significant, are not practically relevant in our context.
 Such results suggest that applying RL in practice would be beneficial when relying on adequate datasets, going beyond test execution history.

-To summarize, our work makes the following contributions towards effective and scalable test case prioritization in the context of CI. \begin{itemize} \item A \textit{comprehensive} solution for the modeling of test case prioritization as a RL problem, which describes alternative ranking models from the field of information retrieval with corresponding, applicable state-of-the-art RL techniques.
-Previous work takes a partial approach regarding the modeling, training, and implementation of RL: (1) it only uses the pointwise ranking model, (2) it relies on a small subset of RL algorithms that seem to deviate from standard, state-of-the-art algorithms provided by modern libraries~\cite{stable-baselines,baselines,hoffman2020acme}.
-Our work is the first that formulates pairwise and listwise ranking as an RL problem for test case prioritization.
-Our evaluation reveals that combining previously unused, state-of-the-art RL algorithms with pairwise ranking, results in the most accurate approach for test case prioritization. \item Extensive experiments with a comprehensive set of carefully selected, state-of-the-art RL algorithms based on the proposed ranking models.
+To summarize, our work makes the following contributions towards effective and scalable test case prioritization in the context of CI. \begin{itemize}

+\item \TR{E4, R3.2}{A \textit{comprehensive} set of solutions for the modeling of test case prioritization as an RL problem, including algorithms that precisely describe how RL can be used for each of the three ranking models from information retrieval~\cite{li2011learning}, in the context of test case prioritization and CI.
+These algorithms are then implemented using carefully selected, state-of-the-art RL techniques.
+This builds on previous work that takes a partial approach regarding the modeling, training, and implementation of RL: (1) it only uses the pointwise ranking model, (2) it relies on a small subset of RL techniques that seem to deviate from the standard, state-of-the-art algorithms provided by modern libraries~\cite{stable-baselines,baselines,hoffman2020acme}.
+Our work is the first that recasts pairwise and listwise ranking as an RL problem for test case prioritization.
+Our evaluation reveals that combining previously unused, state-of-the-art RL algorithms with pairwise ranking, results in the most accurate approach for test case prioritization.}

+\item Extensive experiments with a comprehensive set of carefully selected, state-of-the-art RL algorithms based on the proposed ranking models.
 Existing work, which we compare against, only evaluates a small subset of non-standard RL implementations based on a pointwise ranking model; in contrast, our approach evaluates 21 different RL configurations.
 Further, as described in Section~\ref{sec:validation}, past empirical studies on this topic have a number of issues that we attempt to address to provide more realistic results.

 \end{itemize}